Launching Matillion ETL using CloudFormation Templates

 Inbound IPv4 CIDR

-If you have chosen to use Amazon Redshift as your Cloud Data Platform, it will be necessary to configure a Redshift Cluster as part of your Stack.
-To complete this, refer to the Redshift Configuration for Matillion ETL.
+If you have chosen to use Amazon Redshift as your cloud data platform, you must configure a Redshift Cluster as part of your Stack.
+To complete this, refer to Redshift Configuration for Matillion ETL.